How to Use the Chase Travel Portal: Everything You Need to Know

 What is Chase Travel?

-To access the Chase Travel portal, start by logging into your account on the Chase website or mobile app.
+To access the Chase Travel portal, log in to your account on the Chase website or mobile app.
 Navigate to the “Ultimate Rewards” section, which you can find in the main menu or dashboard.
 From there, simply select “Travel” to enter the portal, where you can book flights, hotels, and more.

-Alternatively, you can go directly to the official Chase Ultimate travel portal website and type in the credentials of your rewards-earning card.
-This will give you direct access to the portal, where you can purchase travel services using either points or your credit card.
+Alternatively, you can go directly to the official Chase Ultimate Travel portal website and log in the credentials of your rewards-earning card.
+This gives you direct access to the portal, where you can purchase travel services using points, your credit card, or a combination of both.

 Benefits of Booking through Chase Travel